scheinerman/SimplexTableaux.jl/README.md

 > **Note**: Any version numbered 0.0.x is likely to be buggy and just preliminary before the 0.1.0 release.
+I also will probably change to minimization as the default.

 # SimplexTableaux